 Make sure you have a control on what is being published in the media and your consumers are happy with the services and products.
 Else, it could be the slow death of any business with thousands of hate tweets hurling over the company profile.

 7. Security breach

 Today’s business is all about data, and if your business is being crippled by the loss of data, then it has to be taken control of it.
 Things are all digital now, and it’s not just about your company, it is more about the data of customers who put their trust into your business.

 Map a strategy to protect the business data off-site as well as on-site.
-As a safety major, you should consider investing in identity and data recovery insurances.
-These insurance are likely to protect electronic information, software, data storage devices, as well as expenses related to it.
+As a safety measure, you can look for software that provides data governance, management, analysis, secure data sharing, and more.
+Additionally, you could consider investing in identity and data recovery insurance.
+These insurance are likely to protect electronic information, software, and data storage devices, as well as expenses related to them.

 So, these are the primary risk you can face in your business.
 The key will be identifying the granular form of these risks.
 Suppose you have an operation risk, then you need to see what part of it needs to be taken care.